 - The first word defines the length (size in bytes) of a record for the sublist. - The second word defines the number of records contained in the sublist.

-The sublist that follows contains all of the information requested.
+The requested information follows the header.
 The size of the sublist in bytes is the record length times the number of records.